bradfrost/atomic-design/chapter-1.md

 ### Style guide structure
 In order for style guides to be useful resources for everyone in an organization, they should clearly convey what they are and why they matter.
 Style guides should be attractive, inviting, visible, clear, and easy to use.
 As mentioned above, they should be aware that a whole host of audiences will be viewing the guide, so should therefore aim to make it welcoming and useful for as many people as possible.

-{% include figure.html src="../images/content/styleguide-yelp.png" caption="Yelp's style guide home page sports a handsome design and important intro text explaining the purpose and audience for the guide." %}

 ### Lack of context
 Context is key to understanding a design system.
 Unfortunately, most pattern libraries out in the wild don't provide any hints as to when, how, and where their components get used.

 Without providing context, designers and developers don't know how global a particular pattern is, and as a result wouldn't know which pages of their app would need revisited, QA'd, and tested if changes were made.

 {% include figure.html src="../images/content/pattern-highlight-block.png" caption="'Highlight Block' looks like a useful and reusable pattern, but where is it being utilized?" %}